wanghan4034/DeepBurst/README.md

 ### **For histone feature extraction and burst-label preprocessing (Python)**

-python3.10, All dependencies are listed in requirements.txt.
-Install with:
+Python **3.10** is required.
+All dependencies are listed in requirements.txt and can be installed with:

 ```
 pip install -r requirements.txt